The Patch-making Process at The Patchsmith

 And then... we’re done!
 We proceed to ship your newly-made custom patch(es).

 Hope you enjoyed this little look into The Patchsmith’s patch-making process.
-If you’re interested in making some custom patches yourself, check out our custom patches page.
+If you’re interested in making some custom patches yourself, send over a quote request quote request.